-Location and Mounting: Refer to Figure 11-1 for control board location and mounting and to Pages A-1 and A-2 for the applicable control schematic and wiring harness.
-The control board is accessible for replacement through the front or top access openings.
+Location and Mounting: Refer to Figure 11-1 for control board location and mounting and to Pages A-1 and A-2 for the control wiring schematic and harness drawings.
+The control board is accessible for replacement through the front access door.